termoose/nkn_client/README.md

 An Elixir client for sending and receiving messages on [NKN](https://nkn.org).
 Client defaults to compressed elliptic curve points on `NIST P-256`.
 Support for `ed25519` will be [added in the future](https://github.com/nknorg/nkn/issues/74) once the offical nodes support it.

+Automatically reconnects to the correct node from body of the `WrongNode` messages in accordance with the reference JavaScript Client.

 A simple usage example

 ```elixir